Make an impact on students and schools in the shore-lined, diverse state of Delaware by seeking a teaching job through Teach For America.

 You’ll receive a salary and benefits from the school district, charter school, or pre-K center where you work.

 You’ll be paid the same as other beginning teachers working for the same employer.
-Salaries typically range from $33,000 to $42,000 in Delaware, depending on the grade and subject level you teach.
+Salaries typically start at $51,000 in Delaware, depending on the grade and subject level you teach.

 Benefits

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.
-Read more about salary and benefits.
+Read more on salary, benefits, and cost of living in Delaware.

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.